 Across California, local communities debated the role of the new community college system in the delivery of adult and vocational education.
 In some regions, school districts handed over responsibility of these programs to the colleges.
-Community colleges in San Diego, San Francisco, and Santa Barbara subsequently became major hubs of Across California, local communities debated the role of the new community college system in the delivery of adult and vocational education.
+Community colleges in San Diego, San Francisco, and Santa Barbara subsequently became major hubs of adult education.
+These communities asserted that adultaged students should be served by colleges while other communities insisted that pre-collegiate programs should be housed in the K-12 system.
+Many communities, such as Oakland and Los Angeles, fought to keep adult education under the authority of the K-12 school districts ("Meeting the challenge: A history of adult education in California," 2005).
+California's unwillingness to mediate this debate allowed local communities to determine the role of colleges and high schools in the management of adult education, which created long-standing division and conflict in many regions.

+Across California, local communities debated the role of the new community college system in the delivery of adult and vocational education.